 - Service condition the employee must remain employed by the Group from the Grant Date until the Vesting Date; - TSR includes share price appreciation, capital returns and dividends.
-Share price appreciation is determined as being the difference between the base VWAP of 61.72 cents (being the volume weighted average price of shares over the 5 trading days immediately after the release of Eureka's results for the year ended 30 June 2021 on 30 August 2021) and vesting VWAP (the volume weighted average price of shares over the 5 trading days immediately after the release of Eureka's results for the year ended 30 June 2024); and - Exercise price \$nil.
+Share price appreciation is determined as being the difference between the base VWAP of 61.72 cents (being the volume weighted average price of shares over the 5 trading days immediately after the release of Eureka's results for the year ended 30 June 2021 on 30 August 2021) and vesting VWAP (the volume weighted average price of shares over the 5 trading days immediately after the release of Eureka's results for the 5 trading days immediately after the release of Eureka's results for the 5 trading days immediately after the release of Eureka's results for the 90 June 2024); and - Exercise price \$nil.